EmanAwadAli/React-Yummy-App/README.md

 # 😋 Yummy App
 ## 📌 Overview
-In this project, I created is a web application that displays a set of recipes with its related details.
+In this project, I created a web application that displays a set of recipes and its related details.

 ## 📥 Installation